Out of all of the different types of Dachshund, the Long Haired Dachshund is the most beautiful of them all.

 This condition is treated with physical therapy along with pain medication.
 Surgery will be needed for severe cases that do not respond well to therapy.

-The second most common health issue this dog can suffer with is hypothyroidism.
+The second most common health issue this dog can suffer from is hypothyroidism.

 It can be difficult to feed a small active dog but underfeeding them can lead to hypothyroidism.
 The condition may also be genetically inherited.